 Containing fenugreek, milk thistle, and fennel, this supplement is certified organic and non-GMO.
 It’s also made in the U.S., gluten-free, and vegan.
 While many moms find success with this option, it may work best in combination with lactation cookies.
 Costs $20 for a 30 day supply.

 A great option for fenugreek drops, this certified organic supplement contains literally nothing else.
 Their herbal extract is fast-absorbing, which means new moms could start seeing results more quickly.
+You can also find fenugreek in capsule form if you prefer that.
 However, if you’ve had no luck with fenugreek in the past, you might want to try a different option.
 Costs $22 for a 30 day supply.

 This supplement claims to boost milk supply, improve the symptoms of postpartum stress, and provide colic and gas relief for babies.
 It’s 100% plant-based but contains none of the main herbs recommended for lactation support (though it does contain chamomile, fennel seed, motherwort, and red raspberry leaf).
 However, the company does offer a 60-day guarantee.
 Costs $23 for a 30 day supply.